Márta Svéd: Later life

 Svéd and her husband moved to Australia in 1939 and had one son and one daughter.
 She became the head of the mathematics department at Wilderness School, a private Adelaide high school for girls, and in the same year helped found Australia's first high school mathematics magazine.

 Her old friend Klein, meanwhile, had married mathematician George Szekeres and escaped Europe for Shanghai; after World War II, the Szekeres and Svéd families shared a small apartment in Adelaide.

-Svéd died on 30 September 2005, two days after the death of her friends, George and Esther Szekeres, who died within an hour of each other.
-She was interred at Centennial Park Cemetery, Pasadena, Mitcham City, South Australia.
+Svéd died on 30 September 2005, not long after the death of her friends, George and Esther Szekeres, who died within an hour of each other.

 Contributions

 In 1985, Svéd completed a PhD at the University of Adelaide, at age 75.
 Her dissertation, On finite linear and Baer structures, concerned finite geometry, and was supervised by Rey Casse.
 Her 1991 book, Journey into Geometries (MAA Spectrum), has been described by reviewer David A. Thomas as an "Alice-in-Wonderland-type journey into non-Euclidean geometry", written in a conversational style.

 Svéd's posthumously-published book Two Lives and a Bonus (Peacock Publications, 2006) documents her early life in Budapest.